What are cookies?

 If you are concerned about cookies from this or any other website you may want to adjust the privacy settings in your internet browser.
 By doing this you can withdraw your consent for websites to upload cookies to your computer.

-Most internet browsers automatically accept (or 'consent' to) cookies, but you can usually change your browser settings to decline cookies if you prefer.
-This may reduce your browsing experience but it gives you greater control over the cookies that are placed on your computer.
-You can add the web domain shown in the table to your list of websites that you do not wish to receive cookies from.
+Most internet browsers automatically accept (or 'consent' to) cookies, but you can usually switch cookies off by adjusting your browser settings to stop it from accepting cookies (Learn how here).
+This may reduce your browsing experience and stop some of the functionality on our website working, but it gives you greater control over the cookies that are placed on your computer.